 - Independent reading: Let students choose to read an article on News-O-Matic during independent reading time.
 You might use the questions in News-O-Matic to check for comprehension or design your own reading response prompts.

 - Shared & group reading: Ask students to read an article in partners on a shared screen or off of their own device.
-Design a collaborative reading response activity that gives them a chance to work together as they think about what they’ve read.
+Design a collaborative reading response activity.
+It gives them a chance to work together as they think about what they’ve read.

-- Opportunities for close reading: In small groups or whole class lessons, students can dive into a current events article to using different close reading lenses.
+- Opportunities for close reading: In small groups or whole class lessons, students can also dive into a current events article.
+They can use different close reading lenses.

 - Topic ideas for Persuasive writing: Before kicking off a unit on persuasive writing, let students use News-O-Matic to explore topics they are passionate about.